-The Writers' Café and Prosody have offered an undergraduate writing contest in poetry, fiction, and nonfiction each spring term since 2004.
+The Writers' Café has offered an undergraduate writing contest in poetry, fiction, and nonfiction each spring term since 2004.

 You can browse past winners of the contest.

 This year, the Writers' Café Fiction prizes are in memory of Jed Waverly.

 Eligibility: All currently enrolled Pitt undergraduates who have attended at least one Writers’ Café session this academic year (Sept.
 2017–February 2018).
 If you haven’t, there’s still time.
 The last session before the deadline is February 16, 2018.

 Poets — 1-3 poems (no more than 3 pages per poem)